informalsystems/vdd/manifesto/templ-high.md

 << mention other components and or specifications that are relevant for this
 spec.
 Possible interactions, possible use cases, etc. >>

-should give the reader the understanding in what environment this component will be used.
+<< should give the reader the understanding in what environment this component
+will be used. >>

 ## Informal Problem statement

-for the general audience
+<< for the general audience, that is, engineers who want to get an overview over what the component is doing
+from a bird's eye view. >>

 ## Sequential Problem statement

+<< should be English and precise. will be accompanied with a TLA spec.>>

 # Part II - Protocol view